Use 'Assess Koro Na' app for door-to-door survey in containment zones: Delhi govt to DMs

-With this app, the data collected can be uploaded on the servers in real-time and immediately analyse.
+With this app, the data collected can be uploaded on the servers in real-time and analysed immediately.
 This will help the control centres in making a quick decision on requirement of ambulances and other medical equipment and personnel in the area.
 A swift decision can save many lives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)